vencax/vencax.github.io/cv/index.md

 published: true
 title: Curriculum vitae
 layout: page
-description: Structured CV shows that I have experience with java, python, javascript and more.
+description: Structured CV shows that I have experience as a JS fullstack developer, but also with java, python and more.
 ---

 <img src="/media/vaclav_klecanda.jpg" alt="le me, foto" class="float-right" style="margin: 0 0 20px 20px; width: 40%;">